 Considering an MBA?
 Our Advice for Career Switchers

 Are you looking to gain the skills and network to launch your career in a new direction?
-These days, few people stay with one company or even on one job track throughout their professional lives.
+The Great Resignation of 2021 found many professionals rethinking their career and life choices.
+With that came the realization that a different career path might be in order.
 So-called career switchers can use the MBA degree to develop connections for future employment.
 It can also expand international job opportunities.
 And then there’s the potential for long-term income and financial stability.

 Career Switchers from Non-Traditional Backgrounds